Skip to content

 • Durable knowledge.
 Documents survive sessions, model upgrades, and team turnover.
 Institutional memory lives in the repository, not in someone’s head.

 • Runtime portability.
 The same methodology + content runs on DDx, Databricks Genie, Claude Code, or a plain agent shell.
-Pick the runtime; keep the discipline.
+Pick the runtime; keep the document method.

 Read more

-The load-bearing ideas behind these commitments are documented in Principles.
-The research basis for the claims above is collected in Research Foundations, including the methodology for time-boxed investigation, the bibliography HELIX borrows from, and published research-derived artifacts.
-The full type catalog is in Artifact Types; this project’s actual instances are in Artifacts.
+Principles documents the load-bearing ideas behind these commitments.
+Research Foundations collects the research basis for the claims above, including the methodology for time-boxed investigation, the bibliography HELIX borrows from, and published research-derived artifacts.
+The full type catalog is in Artifact Types; HELIX’s own project examples are in Artifacts.
 The cross-cutting standards layer is in Concerns.
-When you’re ready to build, Use HELIX walks through installing, defining your project’s first artifacts, and running your first alignment pass.
+When you’re ready to build, Use HELIX walks through installation, first artifacts, platform choices, and the first artifact review.